What Would Happen If Moon Disappeared?

 Moon is particularly important for our planet Earth.
-Actually, it is so important that, with no exaggeration, you could easily say that without moon we wouldn’t not have life on Earth as we know it.
+Actually, it is so important that, with no exaggeration, you could easily say that without moon we wouldn’t have life on Earth as we know it.
 Nothing would be the same on our planet without Moon.

 Yet, by pure Universe coincidence, luck or perhaps some kind of destiny, Moon is here as protector and friend of our beloved planet.